Measurement of scintillation efficiency for nuclear recoils in liquid argon: Systematic Uncertainties

 We examined the effects of the trigger efficiency, specifically looking to address the upturn observed at low energies which could be explained by a bias introduced by the trigger level.
 We took data for the $22^{\circ}$ run at three different hardware triggers and the $26^{\circ}$ run at two different hardware triggers, and we examined the effect of hardware and software triggers on both the asymmetry cut and the final scintillation efficiency values.
 In all cases, the scintillation efficiency distributions did not systematically change by varying the cuts and hardware threshold.
 We also performed a toy Monte Carlo using the time dependence of the scintillation light~\cite{Lippincott:2008} and the observed single photoelectron distribution to estimate possible threshold effects.
 This study found the effect of any threshold bias given our hardware trigger level to be less than 1\%, much smaller than the other errors in the measurement.
 Therefore, we conclude that the triggering threshold does not explain the upturn at low energies.

-A third source of uncertainty arises because the Monte Carlo simulation does not exactly reproduce the observed background shape, as is evident from comparing the dashed and solid red lines in the large angle scattering spectra of Fig.~\ref{fig:spectra}.
+A third source of uncertainty arises because the Monte Carlo simulation, as mentioned at the end of Sec.~\ref{sec:analysis}, does not exactly reproduce the observed background shape.
+This can be seen by comparing the dashed and solid red lines in the large angle scattering spectra of Fig.~\ref{fig:spectra}.
 To account for this inconsistency, the data for each recoil energy were reanalyzed under the assumption that the size of the multiple scattering background in the histograms used to perform the fits varied by $\pm 50\%$ relative to that predicted by the Monte Carlo.
 The variations observed in this reanalysis are approximately $10\%$ below $20 $ keVr and $2\%$ above $20 $ keVr and are included in the errors listed in Table~\ref{table:error_table}.

 To determine the uncertainty due to the TOF cuts, the TOF window was expanded separately up and down in time by $50\%$.
 This allows for recoil neutrons with smaller TOFs to be included when the window is expanded downward and larger TOF neutrons when expanded upward.
 The effect of this variation was mostly in the lowest three data points and allowed them to move downwards in scintillation efficiency by about 0.04.